Aren’t crossovers the thing now?

 Actually, they’re huge relative to the rest of the car – and relative to other cars.
 I got out my tape measure – 44 inches from edge to edge.
 For a “compact” car, that’s a big door.
 Some perspective: I happened to have a Buick Verano sedan the same week I had the Sentra.
-The Verano – Buick’s entry-luxury sedan – is a bigger car than Sentra – 183.9 inches end to end vs. 182.1 inches for the Nissan.
-But the Buick’s front doors were three full inches shorter than the Sentra’s.
+The Verano – Buick’s entry-luxury sedan – is a bigger car overall than the Sentra – 183.9 inches end to end vs. 182.1 inches for the Nissan.

 The rest of the Sentra’s interior has also been updated.

 The old car’s high-mounted shifter console is gone.
 In its place, a conventional center console and floor-mounted shifter – available with wood trim covers rather than carbon fiber or brushed metal.
-Also gone are the previous Sentra’s optional accessory gauges – which had been mounted, 370Z-like, on top of the dash and canted toward the driver.
+Also gone – unfortunately – are the previous Sentra’s optional accessory gauges, which had been mounted, 370Z-like, on top of the dash and canted toward the driver.